 Donate

-The question is, what’s next for harbour development and the contract for marketing the Greenfield site?
+The question is, what’s next for harbour development and the contract for marketing the greenfield site?
 Mayor Cecil Clarke told CBC reporter Tom Ayers: “I won’t speculate on anything in term of what the next steps are … I’m going to rely on our legal and our administrative officials to provide their input and establish what are the options and/or matters for consideration by council.”

 The Vote